qinbatista/PythonServer/Application/GameAliya/documentation/Manager/PlayerStateManager.md

 Status codes and meaning:

-- 0 - Success, gained weapon segments
+- 0 - Success,Unlocked new weapon!或者Weapon already unlocked, got free segment!
 - 1 - Success, gained a new weapon